MichaelCade/90DaysOfDevOps/Days/day34.md

 ### Network Traffic Management
 Following [Module 06](https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.html):

 Next walkthrough, from the last one we have gone into our resource group and deleted our resources, if you had not set up the user account like me to only have access to that one resource group you could follow the module changing the name to `90Days*` this will delete all resources and resource group.
-This will be my process for each of the following lab.
+This will be my process for each of the following labs.

-For this lab I have also created a PowerShell script and some references from the module to use to build out some of the tasks below.
+For this lab, I have also created a PowerShell script and some references from the module to use to build out some of the tasks below.
 You can find the associated files in this folder.
  (Cloud\02TrafficManagement)

-- Task 1: Provision the lab environment
+- Task 1: Provision of the lab environment

 I first of all run my [PowerShell script](Cloud/02TrafficManagement/Mod06_90DaysOfDevOps.ps1)